HSU-HPC/BERT/README.md

 ## Reference
 Please cite our manuscript, if you use BERT for your research:
-> Yannis Schumann, Simon Schlumbohm et al., BERT - Batch Effect Reduction Trees with Tolerance to Missing Values, 2023
+> Yannis Schumann, Simon Schlumbohm et al., BERT - Batch Effect Reduction Trees for Large-Scale Data Integration with Tolerance for Missing Values and Imbalanced Data, 2024 (in preparation)